brannala/brannala.github.io/latex.md

 **Preparing exams in latex**
 I recently discovered a great package called ''exam'' that is part of the standard packages in texlive.
-The package as commands for adding multiple choice questions and so on, and automatically tracks the total points.
+The package has commands for adding multiple choice questions and so on, and automatically tracks the total points.

 **Pedigrees in latex**